Joe Mohen: Digital music and SpiralFrog

-Fashion Media and Nylon Magazine
+Nylon Magazine and Holographic Media

 In May 2014, Mohen was part of a group, also including Dana Fields, that purchased Nylon Magazine, a fashion magazine for young women that focused on gritty street fashion, which was merged with digital media company FashionIndie.
 Following the merger, he became interim CEO of the combined company, and served as an adviser afterwards.
 The Nylon Media transaction was significant because it laid the foundation for the transformation of a traditional media print business into one that was primarily digital, facilitated in part by the young demographic of its audience, part by the merger with the fashion blogger company, and because of the focus of the new management team.

-Holographic Tourist Attractions

 Mohen led a metaverse systems management software development team to create a technology platform to stream holograms that do not require glasses to see.
 It was the world's first platform dedicated to managing holographic tourist attractions, fashion shows, retail locations, and television; it also acquired music meta databases and began repurposing them to manage holographic music media assets.
 The company also pioneered blockchain media research for this sector.
 In 2019 he spoke at the Light Field and Holographic Display Summit.

+AI Software

+In 2026 Mohen became Chairman of Neocortex Robotics, Inc., a Physical AI software company in warehouse automation.